-While the Company has no immediate plans to sell shares of its common stock below NAV, it is seeking stockholder approval now in order to maintain access to the markets if the Company determines it should sell shares of common stock below NAV.
+The Company entered into an Open Market Sale Agreement, dated December 31, 2019, with Jefferies LLC pursuant to which the Company may sell shares of its common stock having an aggregate offering price of up to \$50.0 million and at a price per share below the then current NAV (the "ATM Program").
+While the Company has no immediate plans to sell shares of its common stock below NAV (other than through the ATM Program), it is seeking stockholder approval now in order to maintain access to the markets if the Company determines it should sell shares of common stock below NAV.
 These sales typically must be undertaken quickly.
-The final terms of any such sale will be determined by the board of directors at the time of sale.
-Also, because the Company has no immediate plans to sell any shares of its common stock below NAV, it is impracticable to describe the transaction or transactions in which such shares of common stock would be sold.
-Instead, any transaction where the Company sells such shares of common stock, including the nature and amount of consideration that would be received by the Company at the time of sale and the use of any such consideration, will be reviewed and approved by the board of directors at the time of sale.
+The final terms of any such sale will be determined by the board of directors at the time of sale, however, the Company may sell shares of its common stock through the ATM Program without any further board approval.
+Because the Company has no immediate plans to sell any shares of its common stock below NAV (other than through the ATM Program), it is impracticable to describe the transaction or transactions in which such shares of common stock would be sold.
+Any transactions outside the ATM Program where the Company sells shares of common stock, including the nature and amount of consideration that would be received by the Company at the time of sale and the use of any such consideration, will be reviewed and approved by the board of directors at the time of sale.

 There will be no limit on the percentage below net asset value per share at which shares may be sold by the Company under this proposal.
 However, the Company does not presently intend to sell shares of its common stock at a price that is more than 20% lower than the Company's then current NAV, absent extenuating circumstances, including, but not limited to, circumstances that would require the Company to raise equity capital in order to avoid defaulting on its debt obligations.
 If this proposal is approved, no further authorization from the stockholders will be solicited prior to any such sale in accordance with the terms of this proposal.
-If approved, as required under the 1940 Act, the authorization would be effective for securities sold during a period beginning on the date of such stockholder approval and expiring on the earlier of the one year anniversary of the date of the Meeting or the date of the Company's 2020 Annual Meeting of Stockholders.
-Stockholders approved a similar proposal in 2017, 2016 and 2015.
+If approved, as required under the 1940 Act, the authorization would be effective for securities sold during a period beginning on the date of such stockholder approval and expiring on the earlier of the one year anniversary of the date of the Meeting or the date of the Company's 2021 Annual Meeting of Stockholders.
+Stockholders approved a similar proposal in 2019, 2017, 2016 and 2015.
 However, notwithstanding such stockholder approval, since the Company's initial public offering on September 25, 2013, the Company has not sold any shares of its common stock at a price below the Company's then current NAV.